enonic/old-xp-doc/doc/operations/configuration.rst

   Node name.
 Default ``local-node``. node.master
   Allow this node to be eligible as a master node.
+Default ``true``. node.data
+  Allow data to be distributed to this node.
 Default ``true``. path
   Path to directory where elasticsearch stores files.
 Default ``${xp.home}/repo/index``.
 Should be on a local file-system, not sharded. path.data